-When you apply for a visitor, student or work visa, even if you’re travelling visa waiver, your immigration officers assess if you’re bona fide.
-This means we’ll look into your reasons for coming to New Zealand and whether you intend to leave New Zealand at the end of your stay.
+When you apply for a visitor, student, or work visa, even if you’re travelling with a waiver, your immigration officers assess if you’re “bona fide.”
+This means we’ll look into your reasons for coming to New Zealand and whether you intend to leave New Zealand at the end of your stay

 About bona fides